Districts Impacted

 Roundabouts allow traffic to flow with little to no stopping, resulting in calmer traffic and reducing the likelihood of severe crashes.
 Signalized intersections have approximately 20-30 conflict points, or spots where vehicles could collide, and roundabouts reduce that number to eight.

-The Missouri Department of Transportation will hold a public meeting from 4 to 6 p.m.
+The Missouri Department of Transportation held a public meeting from 4 to 6 p.m.
 Tuesday, July 16 to discuss plans to improve the Route BB/Y intersection in Sikeston, Missouri.
-The meeting will be held at MoDOT’s District Office, located at 2675 North Main Street in Sikeston, Missouri.
+The meeting was held at MoDOT’s District Office.
+The meeting handout, meeting exhibits, and a simulation are included below.
+Comments were accepted through July 30, 2024.

 Project Timeline